-In an age when all the world’s information is seemingly only a Google search away, admitting you don’t actually know something, anything, is considered a cardinal sin.
-Which is a shame because everything I know worth knowing came from admitting that I didn’t know something and asking a question.
+In an age when all the world’s information is seemingly only a Google search away, admitting you don’t know something, anything, is considered a cardinal sin.
+Which is a shame because everything I know worth knowing came from acknowledging that I didn’t know something and asking a question.

-It’s in that spirit that we’ve been breaking down some of the more confusing aspects of the music industry (like publishing and reference tracks) and so when the email below landed in my inbox, it seemed like a good opportunity to tackle another subject—mixing and mastering.
+It’s in that spirit that we’ve been breaking down some of the more confusing aspects of the music industry (like publishing and reference tracks).
+So when the email below landed in my inbox, it seemed like an excellent opportunity to tackle another subject—mixing and mastering.
 I took out the person’s name, but otherwise, this is the verbatim email I received:

 Hello Nathan, my name is [redacted] though I go by the alias, [redacted].
 I’ve been browsing the internet on what the keys are behind creating a mixtape and I stumbled upon reading your article "Is Paying a DJ to Host Your Mixtape Worth It?”

 I have a few questions I was wondering you could help out on basic knowledge as I’m very new to music and need to know more specifically about how a mixtape is made.

 I see that old songs are used in mixtapes, not original tracks (although they can be too) but how do artists get the songs remixed so that the song/sample they used is different from the original version from the original artist?

 Is it possible to find an instrumental, not alter it in any way, record your own vocals, and just add your vocals onto the completely original track, then have it mixed/mastered?
 Or do all songs that you use off other artists/instrumentals have to be remixed to use on your own mixtape?
 For example, I find a good song on youtube, record my verses, add it onto the track, and put it on a mixtape.
 Can it work like that?